Conjugate phase retrieval in shift-invariant spaces generated by a Gaussian: Proof of Lemma

 \section{Proof of Lemma \ref{pr.entire.lem}}

 To prove Lemma \ref{pr.entire.lem}, we recall the well-known Hadamard factorization theorem.

 \begin{lem} Hadamard Factorization Theorem{\rm)} {\rm\cite{Branges} Let $f$ be an entire function of finite order $\rho$.
-Then $f$ has the unique factorization where $m\in \N$, $P(z)$ is a polynomial of degree at most $\rho$, $[\rho]$ is the largest integer number not greater than $\rho$ and } \end{lem} \begin{proof}[Proof of Lemma \ref{pr.entire.lem}] Let $f, g$ be the entire functions of finite order satisfying \eqref{f.lemma.eq} and denote $Z_f$ and $Z_g$ their zero multisets with $0$ excluded respectively.
+Then $f$ has the unique factorization where $m\in \N$ is the multipliity of the zero at $z=0$, $P(z)$ is a polynomial of degree at most $\rho$, $Z_f$ is the multiset of nonzero zeros of $f$, counted with the multiplicity, $[\rho]$ is the largest integer number not greater than $\rho$ and } \end{lem}

+\begin{proof}[Proof of Lemma \ref{pr.entire.lem}] Let $f, g$ be the entire functions of finite order satisfying \eqref{f.lemma.eq} and denote $Z_f$ and $Z_g$ their zero multisets with $0$ excluded respectively.
 We first prove that there exist entire functions $u, v$ of finite order such that $f=uv$ and $g=uv^\natural$.
 As $ff^\natural=gg^\natural$, the entire functions $f$ and $g$ are of the same order $\rho$.
 By Lemma \ref{Hadamard.lem}, the functions $f$ and $g$ can be decomposed as

 and Then their involution functions

 and

 By $ff^\natural =gg^\natural$, we have